-In 1936, the Preschool Laboratory was established on a year-round basis, housed just west of Ammons Hall in the former Veterinary Medicine Barn.
+In 1936, the Preschool Laboratory was established on a year-round basis, housed just west of Ammons Hall in the former Veterinary Hospital Annex.

 In 1935, Colorado Agricultural College became the Colorado State College of Agriculture and Mechanic Arts, or Colorado A&M for short.